 How Yoga has helped:

 In yoga, we do a lot of planks and downward facing dogs.
 These two movements have allowed me to slowly strengthen and regain some mobility on my wrists.
-I can’t fully bend them today, but I can do a decent, ghetto version of chaturanga dandasana.
+I can’t fully bend them today, but I can do a decent, modified version of chaturanga dandasana.
 I believe that over time and continued practice, this range can only get better.

 Ankle pain